The future of secure communications: device independence in quantum key distribution: Towards future a DI-QKD network: Requirements, Challenges and Solutions

-A major step in experimental Bell tests was the development of spontaneous parametric down-conversion sources (SPDC) as a source of entangled photon pairs in the 1990's~\cite{kwiat95,kwiat99}, which offered much higher count rates than the first generation of experiments based on atomic cascade~\cite{freedman72,aspect1982experimental}.
-The most efficient SPDC sources today are based on periodically poled nonlinear crystals in Sagnac interferometers, as shown in Fig.~\ref{fig:spdcsource}.
-An adequate choice of crystal length and optics produces highly pure entangled polarization states, reaching state fidelities over 99.5\%, where the transverse spatial mode of the photons is optimized for coupling into single-mode fibers~\cite{Gomez2019,Meraner2021,Liu2022}.
-Coupling efficiencies over 95\% have been achieved~\cite{Liu2022}.
-SPDC is a probabilistic source of photon pairs, and the state fidelities refer to the post-selected state obtained when two photons are registered.
-Taking into account the full SPDC output described by two-mode squeezed vacuum, the absence of post-selection results in a limited violation of Bell inequalities~\cite{Tsujimoto2018}.
-The probabilistic nature also places a trade-off between the brightness achievable and the fidelity, since multiple-pair events become non-negligible at high pump intensity, and limit the quality of the two-photon state, especially for pulsed sources~\cite{cosme08PRA}.
-SPDC sources have been used for point-to-point DI-QKD~\cite{Liu2022}, and can also be incorporated into event-ready setups using quantum memories (see next section).
+where $\bar{n}$ is mean photon number in each mode $1,2$.
+The ratio of multiple pair events to single pair events is $\bar{n}$, and the probability of a multi-pair event is $P_{n>1}=\bar{n}^2/(\bar{n}+1)^2$.
+Thus, there is a trade-off between the brightness achievable and the fidelity, since multiple-pair events become non-negligible at high pump beam intensity.
+Since photons from different pairs are uncorrelated, multiple pair events limit the quality of the two-photon state, especially for pulsed sources~\cite{cosme08PRA}.
+Indeed, it has been shown that the absence of post-selection results in a limited violation of Bell inequalities~\cite{Tsujimoto2018}.
+The full photon statistics of state \eqref{eq:TMSV} have been considered in key rate analysis for DI-QKD \cite{Ho2020}, where it was shown that unity key rate is impossible, even with perfect detection efficiency.
+In addition, the authors showed that, by adding artificial noise, the critical detection efficiency can be lowered to $83.2\%$, even with the multi-photon events of SPDC sources.
+SPDC sources have been used for point-to-point DI-QKD~\cite{Liu2022}, and can also be incorporated into event-ready setups using absorptive quantum memories (see next section).
 The main parameters affecting performance of SPDC sources for point-to-point DI-QKD are the detection efficiency $\eta$, the overall brightness $B$ (pairs emitted/time) and the quality of the entangled states reaching the measurement devices, which for simplicity we will describe in terms of a general decoherence channel $\mathcal{E}$, which may incorporate imperfections in the source as well as noise in the optical channel.
 The detection efficiency $\eta$ affects the obtainable bit rate of these sources, since not only do both photons need to be detected to establish a key bit, but also through the obtainable loophole-free CHSH violation (see Section \ref{sec:DI-QKD}).
 Decoherence $\mathcal{E}$ can affect both the QBER as well as the CHSH violation.
 In some cases, decoherence is due to random unitaries operations (such as phase fluctuations or polarization rotations), which can be monitored and corrected.
-The source brightness $B$ affects only the raw bit rate.
+The source brightness $B$ affects only the raw bit rate in principle, aside from multi-pair events that will result in uncorrelated events, increasing the QBER and lowering the CHSH value.